 In the WHM panel:

 After logging into your WHM panel, go to Home → SSL/TLS tab

 In the SSL/TLS tab, select Manage SSL , a new window opens

 Click on the Providers tab → Here choose your choice of provider.
 We have selected cPanel powered by Comodo → Click on Save

 Next, scroll to Manage Users tab, select the domain name you want to enable AutoSSL and click on ‘Enable AutoSSL on the selected user’.
 It takes 30 to 40 mins to reflect the changes.

 You can even disable AutoSSL by clicking on the ‘Disable AutoSSL on Selected User’.

-If you have any suggestions, queries, or questions feel free to leave a comment below and we’ll get back to you.
+If you have any suggestions, queries, or questions feel free to contact us and we’ll get back to you.
 Until next time, folks!